wp-plugins/download-manager/readme.txt

 === WordPress Download Manager ===
 Contributors: codename065, shahriar0822
 Donate link:
-Tags: file management plugin, downloads, document management plugin, download manager, file manager, download monitor, download counter, password protection, download tracker, download protection
+Tags: digital store, eshop, ecommrce, e-commerce, file management,  document management plugin, download manager, file manager, download monitor, download counter, password protection, download protection
 Requires at least: 3.4
 Tested up to: 4.1
 License: GPLv2 or later

-This is a Files and Documents Management plugin which will help you to manage, track and control file downloads from your WordPress site.
+This Files and Documents Management plugin which will help you to manage, track and control file downloads & sell digital goods from your WordPress site.

 == Description ==
 WordPress Download Manager is a Files and Documents Management plugin for your WordPress Site.
-WordPress Download Manager plugin will help you to manage, track and control file downloads from your WordPress site.
-You can set password and set access level any of your downloadable files from your WordPress site.
+WordPress Download Manager plugin will help you to manage, track, control file downloads & sell digital goods from your WordPress site.
+Use Password Protection, User Roles Protection to control access to your files or simply setup prices when you need to sell the digital item.
 You can add/embed downloadable files anywhere in the post just pasting the embed code inside your post content using WordPress Download Manager.

 = Features =